School of History, Classics and Archaeology Masters Scholarships

-The Edinburgh Scholarships and the Gray Scholarship will cover the tuition fees at the Home/EU rate for the chosen programme of study.
+- The School Scholarship will consist of tuition fees at the Home/EU rate for the chosen programme of study, and an annual stipend of £5,000.
 Successful Overseas applicants will be liable for the difference between the Home/EU and Overseas fees rates.

 The online scholarship application form is located in EUCLID and can be accessed via MyEd our web based information portal at https://www.myed.ed.ac.uk

 When logging in to MyEd, you will need your University User Name and password.
 If you require assistance, please go to http://www.ed.ac.uk/student-systems/support-guidance